connext/vector/modules/contracts/README.md

 ### WithdrawCommitment

-New `WithdrawCommitment`s are generated whenever a `Withdraw` transfer is resolved, and are the signatures of both channel participants on the `WithdrawData`, or the data needed to execute the cooperative withdrawal from the channel multisig:
+A new `WithdrawCommitment` is generated whenever a `Withdraw` transfer is resolved, and are the signatures of both channel participants on the `WithdrawData`, or the data needed to execute the cooperative withdrawal from the channel multisig:

 ```ts
 struct WithdrawData {